Manosir/ammonia-ml-catalyst-discovery/README.md

   --input-csv candidates.csv
 ```

 Each candidate row must contain a `label` and all 16 canonical feature columns.
-The feature-construction protocol must be scientifically compatible with the training data.
-A valid CSV schema alone does not guarantee that the candidate is in the model’s domain of applicability.
+A valid CSV schema alone does not guarantee that a candidate is within the model’s domain of applicability.

 ## Alloy screening